-5.4 Inducements.
-Prohibited Expenses
+5.4 Prohibited Expenses

-Inducements means financial payments or non-financial items provided to market actors (such as Energy Efficiency cost recovery is controlled by the Public Utilities Act, Commission rules and the Program Implementation Contractors, Customers, Trade Allies, etc.) to encourage participation in Programs or to encourage involvement in market research, EM&V, or other Portfolio activities.
-Inducements shall not include direct payment for alcoholic beverages or tickets to sports events.
-Administrators' tariffs on file with the ICC.
-Subject to the Act, the applicable rules and tariffs, Program Administrators shall explicitly incorporate such expenses prohibitions in all vendor contracts (including contracts for vendor subcontractors) that involve costs to be recovered through the Energy Efficiency cost recovery tariff mechanisms.
-Such expenses shall not be recoverable from Illinois ratepayers through the Energy Efficiency cost recovery tariff mechanisms.
-Prohibited expenses shall not be limited to:
+Energy Efficiency cost recovery is controlled by the Public Utilities Act, Commission rules and the Program Administrators' tariffs on file with the ICC.
+Subject to the Act, the applicable rules and tariffs, Program Administrators shall explicitly incorporate expenses prohibitions in all vendor contracts (including contracts for vendor subcontractors) that involve costs to be recovered through the Energy Efficiency cost recovery tariff mechanisms.
+Such expense prohibitions are applicable to utilities and their subcontractors.
+Prohibited expenses shall not be recoverable from Illinois ratepayers through the Energy Efficiency cost recovery tariff mechanisms.
+Prohibited expenses shall include but shall not be limited to: